 (3) An owner of a building making an application for a building approval certificate shall deposit with the Fire and Emergency Services Authority of Western Australia a description of the unauthorised building work, including the materials used in the work, of sufficient detail to enable the Authority to assess compliance of the work with the Fire Requirements of the Building Code of Australia.

-(4) Subregulation (3) does not apply in respect of a building of class 1 or 10 according to the Building Code.
+(4) Subregulation (3) does not apply in respect of a building of Class 1 or 10 according to the Building Code.

 (5) The unauthorised building work shall be clearly delineated on the drawings by colouring or other suitable means.